-Museum Enhancements
+Museum Improvements

 Front Door Replacement - 2024

 This project was made possible by a grant from the Dallas County Foundation and funds from the City of Adel.
+Pictures below show the dedication of the door by former Adel Mayor Jim Peters and current Adel city council member Shirley McAdon.

 Kinnick-Clarke Addition - 2019

 The Kinnick-Clarke collection pays tribute to Nile Kinnick, Jr. and his grandfather, former Iowa Governor George W. Clarke.
-Adel conducted the ribbon cutting ceremony for the the Nile Kinnick Jr. addition to the museum on the 100th anniversary of the birth 1939 Heisman Trophy winner and First-Team All-American Nile Kinnick Jr. of Adel.
+Adel conducted the ribbon cutting ceremony for the Nile Kinnick Jr. addition to the museum on the 100th anniversary of the birth of the 1939 Heisman Trophy winner and First-Team All-American Nile Kinnick Jr. of Adel.

-“This is a Clarke-Kinnick Museum,” Price told to the gathered donors, “and the reason being that Gov. Clarke was a two-term Republican governor, and he lived here in Adel most of his life.
+“This is a Clarke-Kinnick Museum,” Price told the gathered donors, “and the reason being that Gov. Clarke was a two-term Republican governor, and he lived here in Adel most of his life.
 He was the beginning of what happened down at this end.
 He was the grandfather of Nile Kinnick, and he had a lot to do with the kind of person that Nile turned out to be.”

 The City of Adel awarded former museum director Jan Price keys to the city in 2021 for her work on this addition.